Entering School Assessments (TAs, Tests, Targets, etc)

-Navigate to Enter Data, then Assessments and Targets, to get started:
+Navigate to Enter Data, then School Assessments, to get started:

 Step 1: Choose your Pupils

 The first step is to choose the pupils you want to enter data for.
-Use the drop-down menus to choose an academic year and year group.
-Let’s choose 2016-17, Year 6 as an example:
+Use the drop-down menus to choose an academic year and pupils.
+This could be a year group or class for example.

 The third step is to tell Insight when the assessment is for.
-You can enter data for the past, the current year, or for the future (usually only for targets) using the drop-down menus.
+You can enter data for the past, the current year, or for the future (usually only for targets).

 Lastly, depending on your Assessment Name settings, you may need to tell Insight what sort of data you’re entering.

-Mark schemes let you enter different types of data, such as standardised scores, teacher judgements (these are customised to your school and may be called something else), Development Matters assessments, standardised scores, age assessments or anything else you have set up for your school.
+Mark schemes let you record different types of data, such as teacher judgements (these are customised to your school and may be called something else), Development Matters assessments, standardised scores, age assessments or anything else you have set up for your school.
 The mark schemes available depends on your Assessment Name, so if you need to change the mark scheme and can't then please contact the Support Team.

 Tips for using the Mark Sheet

-- You can use the Set Assessment Date button to specify the date of an assessment.
-This is mostly useful for assessments using the Age mark-scheme, where Insight needs to know the child's age at the date of the test in order to evaluate the marks.
+- Optionally, enter an Assessment Date here.
+This is most useful for assessments using the Age mark-scheme, where Insight needs to know the child's age at the date of the test in order to evaluate the marks.

-- Type a mark in the yellow section and hit Enter to add the same mark to all pupils.
+- Use the chevron button next to a subject to pre-fill the same mark for all pupils.
 This can save time if most pupils have the same result and you just need to adjust a few.